edadso/Customer-Churn-Prediction-Web-App/README.md

 ### 2. Data Page
 - **Overview:** Offers insights into the data used for predictions and details customer attributes required for accurate predictions.
 - **Key Features:**
-    - Displays `built-in data` sourced from a GitHub repository, used for development and testing.
+    - Hosts data `(built-in data)` sourced from a GitHub repository, used for app development and testing.
     - Allows users to upload their own data for analysis.
     - Provides comprehensive information about the data.
     - Ensures seamless integration of uploaded data into the prediction process on the Predict Page.